pbelathur/spring-boot-performance-analysis/README.md

 # spring-boot-performance-analysis

-You will learn how to analyze and tune spring boot application performance.
+You will learn techniques to analyze and tune spring boot application performance.
-We analyze database connection pooling (_HikariCP_) performance as an example, but similar techniques can be used to analyze other functional areas within the spring boot application using the Grafana dashboard.
+We analyze database connection pooling (_HikariCP_) performance as an example, but similar techniques can be used to analyze other areas within the spring boot application using the Grafana dashboard.

 ### Tools